 Peacock farming is not a new business idea.
-These birds are common and are being raised by the people from a very long time ago.
+Rather, it is an old practice and many people are raising peafowl from a very long time ago.

 People raise various types of poultry birds for the purpose of producing meat, eggs, and also for their beauty.
 But peafowls are not raised for meat or eggs, rather they are raised for their beauty.